--Hike only along mar ked routes Do not climb fences, us e the sti iles. -Carry out all garba -Light cooking fire nch fires after use (better still, AND THE PERSON NAMED IN COLUMN TWO IS NOT THE PERSON NAMED IN COLUMN TWO IS NAMED IN COLUMN TWO I NF.

--Leave flowers and plants for others to enjoy.

--Never strip bark from trees. -Protect and do not disturb wildlife.

--Keep dogs on the leash on or near farmland.

-- -Walk around the edges of fields, not across them. - -Leave only your thanks and take nothing but photographs.
+-Bike only along marked routes. -Do not climb fences, use the stiles. -Carry out all garbage (if you can carry it in, you can carry it out). -Light cooking fires at official campsites only - drench fires after use (better still, carry lightweight hiker's stove). -Leave flowers and plants for others to enjoy. -Never strip bark from trees. -Protect and do not disturb wildlife. -Keep dogs on the leash on or near farmland. -Walk around the edges of fields, not across them. -Leave only your thanks and take nothing but photographs.